 Large scale, computational approaches have yet to determine whether synthetic lethal interactions are tissue-specific since used pan-cancer data for 14136 patients with 31 cancer types.
 Experimental data used for comparison was a small training dataset specific to colorectal cancer, and based on screens for other phenotypes, which may limit performance of the model or application to other cancers.
 Proposed expansion of the computational approach to mutation, microRNA, or epigenetic modulation of gene function and tumour micro-environment or heterogeneity suggests that synthetic lethal discovery could be widely applied to the current challenges in cancer genomics.
-This approach was also based on machine learning methodology and not supported by a software released for the community to develop, contribute to, or reproduce beyond the gene pairs given in the supplementary results.
+This approach was also based on machine learning methodology and not supported by software released for the community to develop, contribute to, or reproduce beyond the gene pairs given in the supplementary results.

 Bimodality

-demonstrate a multi-omic approach to identification of synthetic lethality in cancer with a strategy to detect bimodal patterns in molcular profiles.
-The release this solution as the Bimodal Subsetting Expression (BiSEp) R package which aims to detect subtle bimodal and non-normal patterns in expression data.
+demonstrate a multi-omic approach to identification of synthetic lethality in cancer with a strategy to detect bimodal patterns in molecular profiles.
+They released this solution as the Bimodal Subsetting Expression (BiSEp) R package which aims to detect subtle bimodal and non-normal patterns in expression data.
 Since loss of gene function is not consistently genetic, advocate the use of gene expression (loss of mRNA) and deletion (loss of copy number) data in addition to mutation.
-The BiSEp procedure was demonstrate on an analysis of 881 cell lines from CCLE , 442 cell lines from COSMIC , and RSEM normalised RNA-Seq data for 178 TCGA lung patient samples .
+The BiSEp procedure was demonstrated on an analysis of 881 cell lines from CCLE , 442 cell lines from COSMIC , and RSEM normalised RNA-Seq data for 178 TCGA lung patient samples .
 BiSEp was demonstrated to have significant enrichment of validated tumour suppressor, synthetic lethal gene pairs (detecting 76 experimentally supported gene pairs) and was improved (detecting 420) with expression data rather than relying on detecting loss of gene function by mutation or deletion.
 They identified interactions with genes relevant to cancer with support in experimental screens including ERCC4 with XRCC1, BRCA1 with PARP3, and SMARCA1 with SMARCA4.

 demonstrated that analysis of genomics data, particularly expression data, is relevant to augment the identification of synthetic lethal interactions with screening experiments.
 They further show that this is applicable in both genetically homogenous cell lines and heterogeneous cell population from patient samples.
-This approach is limited however to genes which exhibit bimodal expression patterns which do not commonly occur, particularly in normalised gene expression data, and other approaches may need to be considered for gene such as CDH1 which were not identified by BiSEp.
+This approach is limited however to genes which exhibit bimodal expression patterns, which do not commonly occur particularly in normalised gene expression data, and other approaches may need to be considered for genes such as CDH1 which were not identified by BiSEp.

 Rationale for further development

-Many of the approaches discussed here aimed to identify the strongest synthetic lethal pairs across the yeast of human genome , which may not be an ideal strategy to identify interactions in particular functions or relevance to particular cancers.
+Many of the approaches discussed here aimed to identify the strongest synthetic lethal pairs across yeast and the human genome , which may not be an ideal strategy to identify interactions in particular functions or relevance to particular cancers.
 These demonstrate a need for computational approaches to prioritise candidate gene pairs for validation but this thesis will focus on the interactions with CDH1 with particular importance in breast and stomach cancers, although these partners may be applicable in other cancers.
 As such, this thesis presents a query-based method, amenable to identification of candidate partners for a selected gene of functional or translational importance such as CDH1.

 E-cadherin as a Synthetic Lethal Target